cfengine/documentation/guide/installation-and-configuration/general-installation.markdown

   variable.
 The standard set of masterfiles refers to this variable and will autoload those files.

+**Note:** In CFEngine 3.8.1 it was possible to use `inputs` to autoload inputs without referencing the `def.augments_inputs` variable.
+This would happen before all evaluation stages.
+However, this functionality turned out to be problematic and was removed in later versions.

 * `vars`: any variables you put here will be put in the `def` scope.
 Thus:

 ```